loanmarket/career-ladder/Cloud.md

 - I am a good citizen in the developer community, following the processes and patterns created by my peers.
 - I am not afraid to provide my thoughts and insights to the team.
 - I am professional and friendly to all my team members and fellow employees.
+- I understand the importance of system uptime and actively want to increase our customers satisfaction with the services we provide.

 #### I am an egoless, team oriented developer.